 The original zoo was built around pavilions referred to as “Astor Court.”
 These Beaux-Arts buildings were designed by New York-based architectural firm Heins & LaFarge.

-Even most of these original buildings are closed to the public today, the former Lion House of the zoo was renovated and turned into an exhibit known today as the “Madagascar Exhibit” which opened in 2008.
+Even though most of these original buildings are closed to the public today, the former Lion House of the zoo was renovated and turned into an exhibit known today as the “Madagascar Exhibit” which opened in 2008.

 The other historic feature of the zoo is the circular sea lion pool which is home to plenty of California sea lions.
 The original zoo was built around this circular structure.